Learn more about us

 Cub Division – One of four divisions, the Cub’s are the youngest campers.

 D-Head – Short for Division Head.
-There are four division heads at Kiniya, one for each division, Cubs, Catamounts, Junior and Seniors.
+There are four division heads at Kiniya, one for each division, Cubs, Cats, Junior and Seniors.
 They are responsible for the organization of the divisional activities and are a supervisor to all leaders in their division.

 Hymn Sing – Every Sunday night we gather by cabin in the Lodge and sing.
 The first half is rowdy, loud, exciting, and full of energy.
 The second half is softer and sweeter and gets us ready for bed, reflecting on the week past and thinking about the week ahead.
 After your first Hymn Sing, you will understand the amazingness of it, we promise.